Betting odds now list Heat as massive favorite to land Russell Westbrook

 The Oklahoma City Thunder appear to be having a fire sale, after the team shipped Paul George to Los Angeles for a plethora of draft picks, and it does look like a full-scale rebuild is on the horizon.

-And it doesn’t appear as if Russell Westbrook, who has been with the team for 11 years, wants to be around to see it through, and understandably so.
+And it doesn’t appear as if Russell Westbrook, who has been with the OKC basketball team for 11 years, wants to be around to see it through, and understandably so.

-Westbrook and the Thunder have reportedly been discussing his future, with a possible trade in mind, and that’s created a seismic shift in the betting odds that rank where he could play next season.
+Westbrook and the Thunder have reportedly been discussing his future, with a possible trade in mind, and that’s created a seismic shift in the betting odds at newzealandcasinos and other online betting sites.

 Comments